A wonderful alternative to the classic tomato sauce with basil

 I think it’s time to make sauce!

-Summer tomato sauce with sweet onions and fresh herbs
+Summer tomato sauce with sweet onions & fresh herbs

-- 3/4 to 1 teaspoon sea salt to taste
+3/4 to 1 teaspoon fine sea salt to taste

-- Step 2: Place half the seeded tomatoes in a food processor and pulse until coarsely chopped.
+- Place the tomatoes in a food processor and process until coarsely chopped.
+For a more textured sauce, crush the tomatoes by hand.
 Transfer to a bowl.
-Place the balance of the tomatoes in the food processor and pulse until coarsely chopped.
-Add to the bowl and set aside.
 Heat a large heavy-bottomed pot over medium-high heat.
 Add the olive oil, onions and chili pepper flakes.
 Stir well and sauté for 8 to 10 minutes until the onions are golden-brown, stirring only from time to time.
 Add the garlic and herbs and continue sautéing for about 1 to 2 minutes until the garlic releases its flavor and the herbs have wilted, stirring continuously.
 (Make sure not to brown the garlic, or it will become bitter.)
 Add the chopped tomatoes and reserved tomato juice and bring to a boil.
 As soon as the sauce reaches boiling point, reduce heat to medium/medium-low.
-Slow-simmer, uncovered, for 35 to 40 minutes until the sauce has thickened and the juices have evaporated, stirring from time to time.
+Slow-simmer, uncovered, for 40 minutes to 1 hour (depending on how watery your heirlooms are) until the sauce has thickened and the juices have evaporated, stirring from time to time.
 Add the salt, stir well and either transfer the sauce to a bowl to cool or proceed with your recipe of choice.
-The sauce can be refrigerated for up to 3 days or frozen for up to 1 month.